(See also the Centers for Disease Control and Prevention’s Emergency Preparedness regarding anthrax.)

-If the organism has been shown to be susceptible to penicillin, amoxicillin 500 mg (25 to 30 mg/kg for children) tid is an option when ciprofloxacin and doxycycline are contraindicated.
+If the organism has been shown to be susceptible to penicillin, amoxicillin 500 mg (25 to 30 mg/kg for children) 3 times a day is an option when ciprofloxacin and doxycycline are contraindicated.

 Anthrax is typically acquired from infected animals but has been used as a biological weapon.

 Potent toxins, including edema toxin and lethal toxin, are responsible for the most severe manifestations.

 The main clinical forms of anthrax are cutaneous (most common), oropharyngeal, gastrointestinal, meningeal, and inhalation (most lethal).

 Gastrointestinal and inhalation anthrax are not transmitted from person to person.

 Treat with ciprofloxacin, levofloxacin, or moxifloxacin plus, for inhalation anthrax, a monoclonal antibody to protective antigen or anthrax immune globulin.

 Give postexposure prophylaxis with ciprofloxacin, levofloxacin, moxifloxacin, doxycycline, or clindamycin, anthrax vaccine, and sometimes monoclonal antibodies to people exposed to inhalation anthrax.